omec-project/sdcore-docs/overview/architecture.rst

 of the control plane services such as the SMF.
 However, mobile core control functions that are responsible for managing user mobility, user authentication, and network slicing need to remain centralized across all slices.
 SD-Core provides the necessary APIs to manage network slices using external agents.
-ONF’s ROC, pre-integrated with SD-Core, allows for this central management via portals as well as automation.
+ONF's ROC, pre-integrated with SD-Core, allows for this central management via portals as well as automation.
 If the management requires instantiation of a new UPF and/or a new SMF instance, ROC oversees this by interacting with edge cloud or hyperscale container management services to provision such new network